kylebystrom/pawpyseed/README.md

 on your desktop (or any system to which you have root access) by following the relevant instructions at the following URL:
 <https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries>.
-After Intel MKL is installed, add the following line to your .bashrc:
+After Intel MKL is installed, add the following line to your .bashrc to link MKL (NOTE: this might not be the exact directory that MKL is in, you need to check that first):
 ```
 export MKLROOT=/opt/intel/compilers_and_libraries_2018/linux/mkl
 ```